-Her final words were, "Ask Father Gahan to tell my loved ones later on that my soul, as I believe, is safe, and that I am glad to die for my country"
+'Ask Father Gahan to tell my loved ones later on that my soul, as I believe, is safe, and that I am glad to die for my country.'

-This stirred up further hostility against Germany among countries – including the US – who were not at the time involved in the war, and stoked up a desire for revenge amongst British troops and men at home yet to volunteer.
+This stirred up further hostility against Germany among countries, including the United States, who were not at the time involved in the war, and stoked up a desire for revenge amongst British troops and men at home yet to volunteer.

 By others, she was remembered for her kindness and her devotion to the nursing profession.

 After the war, arrangements were made to bring Edith’s body home.
 Though Westminster Abbey was suggested for her burial, her family requested she be buried in Norfolk.